I. OBJECTIVE & PURPOSE

 A student on Financial Aid Probation may be required to fulfill specific terms and conditions (e.g. taking a reduced load or enrolling in specific courses) according to their academic plan.

-A student on Financial Aid Suspension may re-establish their Satisfactory Academic Progress status to Good Standing without appeal by following the Re-establishing Eligibility without Appeal process.
+A student on Financial Aid Suspension (for reasons other than violating the maximum time frame) may re-establish their Satisfactory Academic Progress status to Good Standing without appeal by following the Re-establishing Eligibility without Appeal process.

 Policy for Student Appeals: